vesoft-inc/nebula-docs/docs-2.0/graph-computing/analytics-ent-license.md

 ## Obtain a NebulaGraph Analytics license

-Send email to `inquiry@vesoft.com` to apply for a NebulaGraph Analytics license.
+[Contact us](https://www.nebula-graph.io/contact) to apply for a NebulaGraph Analytics license.

 !!! note